Wiredcraft/test-backend/RESPONSE.md

 - Logging is done pretty straight forward using Winston , console log in development and logging to a file in production.
 On further thought about this it might be feasible to have logging handled completely seperately

-- Authentication is handled with JWT
+- Authentication is handled with JWT , I created a model to hold a username and password , not further validation in terms of unique username are done.
+I used bycrypt to handle salting the passwords and used a salt factor to reduce possibility of brute force cracking them

 - Testing is done with mocha
+-
 - Documentation is done with apidocs , as I decided not to use Graphql to help with that , also generally unless its an exposed service I believe browsing endpoints could be a security issue.
 I created a plugin a while back to secure Graphql endpoints just because I had this fear of exposing documentation

 - Build process is handled with Docker, I wrote a deployment script but as I dont have a server to play with .
 Its more of a reference